omniwaifu/obsidian-mcp/README.md

 {
     "mcpServers": {
         "obsidian": {
-            // Command to run the server (use npx or direct path after building) "command": "npx", // Or "node",
+            // Use node to run your local build "command": "node",
             "args": [
-                // If using npx:
-                "-y", "obsidian-mcp"
-                // If using node after building:
-                // "<absolute-path-to-obsidian-mcp>/build/main.js"
+                // *** Replace with the ABSOLUTE path to YOUR build/main.js ***
+                "/path/to/your/fork/obsidian-mcp/build/main.js"
             ],
             // IMPORTANT: Vaults are no longer passed as arguments here.
-            // Claude Desktop needs to be updated or configured to provide
-            // the vault context per-request, potentially via UI selection
-            // or automatically based on the active window.
-This server
-            // relies on the `vault` argument within each tool call.
+            // The client provides vault context via the `vault` argument in tool calls.
+            // Configure the vaults the CLIENT should know about:
              "config": {
-                 // Example (Syntax may vary based on Claude Desktop version):
+                 // Example (Syntax may vary based on Claude Desktop version) "availableVaults": [
-                 // Define the vaults Claude Desktop knows about and can offer
-                 // to the server via the `vault` argument in tool calls.
-                 "availableVaults": [
+                    // *** Replace with YOUR vaults ***
-                    { "name": "personal", "path": "/Users/username/Documents/PersonalVault" },
+                    { "name": "minerva", "path": "/path/to/your/minerva/vault" },
-                    { "name": "work", "path": "/Users/username/Documents/WorkVault" }
+                    { "name": "personal", "path": "/path/to/your/personal/vault" }
                  ]
             }
         }